 Give Ephemeral Content a Try

 Most social media platforms support the Stories and LiveStream features, the idea of ephemeral content that disappears within 24 hours.
-The FOMO effect has an influence on customers who are just afraid of missing out something important.
+The FOMO effect has an influence on customers who are just afraid of missing out on something important.
 For example, ephemeral content has helped to increase the amount of time people spend on Instagram from 15 to more than 32 minutes a day.
 Since this type of content has a short lifespan, users take action faster.
-Therefore, it can be easier to drive eCommerce sales with ephemeral content.
+Therefore, it can be easier to drive ecommerce sales with ephemeral content.

 ASOS believes that the ephemeral content is the future of social media; the company shares Stories to keep its audience engaged.
 Instead of promoting its products, ASOS keeps a focus on satisfying customers’ needs — it shows how products can help potential clients solve their problems.

 Video content is dynamic, so it encourages users to take action faster which means that if videos are created in a way that effectively reaches the target audience(s), a brand can expect more ecommerce sales.

 Video content is growing at a rapid pace, giving ecommerce marketers more opportunities to interact with potential customers, deliver brand messages, and increase sales without being too salesy.
 When done right, video content marketing helps to bring your ecommerce business to the next level, so don’t miss a chance to grow revenue in 2019.